rdf-elixir/website/content/grax/schemas.md

 ::: warning

 We'll constantly use terms from RDF.ex vocabulary namespaces.
-This are modules and functions on these modules, which can be used instead of URIs in the Elixir code.
+These are modules and functions on these modules, which can be used instead of URIs in the Elixir code.
 If you're new to RDF.ex, you can read more about this [here](/rdf-ex/vocabularies).
 :::

 You can also define properties in a more concise form with the `property/1` macro: